-It is also evident from what Options was told by Caledonian at the outset - and from the available evidence in this complaint and others - that Caledonian was heavily involved in the arrangement of the transfer out of its customers' existing pension scheme to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond, including in Mr S's case.
-Caledonian clearly was not simply introducing Mr S to Options and leaving it to him to proceed with the application.
-Caledonian had associated paperwork ready for Mr S to sign when Mr S met Caledonian.
-And evidence from both Mr S and Options indicates that Caledonian - not Mr S - submitted the application.
-Mr S said he wasn't given a copy of what was submitted.
+It's also evident from what Options was told by Caledonian at the outset - and from the available evidence in this complaint and others - that Caledonian was heavily involved in the arrangement of the transfer out of its customers' existing pension scheme to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond, including in Mr L's case.
+Caledonian clearly was not simply introducing Mr L to Options and leaving it to him to proceed with the application.
+Caledonian appears to have partly completed the SIPP application form for Mr L, and to have sent all the necessary documentation to the firms involved.
+And Caledonian held itself out as available to answer any queries and was authorised by Mr L to receive any information it requested from Options about Mr L's SIPP and investment.

 I think Options ought to have been aware of this.
-The extent of Caledonian's involvement was clear from the fact it submitted Mr S's application documentation and from its involvement in other applications of the same nature.
+The extent of Caledonian's involvement was clear from the application documentation and its involvement in other applications of the same nature.